GRDC Acid Soils PhD Scholarship

 - Novel methods to increase the effectiveness of lime applications

 - Near-infrared (NIR) testing of lime and soil buffering capacity and analysis of crop responses to variation in soil pH using spectral sensors.

 This position is available for an immediate start and will be based at the Waite campus in the School of Agriculture, Food & Wine at The University of Adelaide and suits a student with interests in soil and plant science and who is willing to work with government and industry to address a major agricultural issue.
 The student should have completed Honours or higher research in chemistry, soil, environmental, or agricultural science.

-Applications must be received by no later than 5 pm on the 6th of September 2019.
+Applications must be received by no later than 5 pm on the 11 October 2019.